Fiberglass pool stain remover

-In most cases, our treatment kit completely removes the white calcium on fiberglass pools.
+In most cases, our fiberglass pool stain remover kit completely clears white calcium formation.
 It also restores the smooth blue finish and has prevention products to help keep it looking good.
 However, if left untreated, this white build-up will spread across the pool surface and become thicker and more noticeable over time.
 For this reason, we strongly suggest doing something about it as soon as possible.
-Our calcium removal compound removes calcium formation without draining the pool water.
-It works by by softening and dissolving the white build-up without acid washing.
+Our fiberglass pool stain remover compound removes calcium from fiberglass without draining.
+It works by by softening and dissolving the white calcium build-up without acid washing.

 Whitening or discoloration on fiberglass pool surfaces is normally a result of one of the following factors.
 We have ranked them in order from most common (1) to least common (5):